queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 16,850

 Infrared Vision 20m.
 Darkvision 20m.
 You can toggle between the 2 vision types as a free action.
-Noxious air becomes breathable..
+Noxious air becomes breathable.

 ___Set Bonus (2 of 4).___ You have 7 levels of exhaustion, you suffer no negative effects at the first level.